• Company

 Completion Date: July 6, 1990

-Constructed in 1990, Chene Park Amphitheater's PTFE tensile fabric roof provides shelter for 6,000 seats, uses three (3) masts, each topped by a fan-shaped, trussed arch.
+Constructed in 1990, this 55,000 sq.ft.
+PTFE-coated tensile fabric roof provides shelter for over 5,000 seats.
+Each panel was over 15,000 sq.ft. in size, which makes this one of the largest membrane panel installations on a project.
+It uses three (3) masts, each topped by a fan-shaped, trussed arch and built within those masts are “crows nests” which are used for performance lighting.
 The roof itself approximates a quarter-circle in plan with a large space truss truncating the narrow end above the stage.

 Birdair architectural fabric membrane systems continue to transform concert facilities and similar venues into all-weather environments.